oxsecurity/megalinter/README.md

   stage: test
   # You can override MegaLinter flavor used to have faster performances
   # More info at https://megalinter.github.io/flavors/
-  image: megalinter/megalinter-python:v4
+  image: megalinter/megalinter:v5
-  script: [ "true" ]
+  script: [ "true" ] # if script: ["true"] does not work, you may try ->  script: [ "/bin/bash /entrypoint.sh" ]
   variables:
     # All available variables are described in documentation
     # https://megalinter.github.io/configuration/